MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-pci-dss-guidance.md

 ### Requirement 11: Test security of systems and networks regularly

-Besides carrying out frequent security assessments and penetration tests yourself, you may also use [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) to assess security status across hybrid workloads in the cloud and on premises, including virtual machines, container images, and SQL Server instances that are Arc-enabled.
+Besides carrying out frequent security assessments and penetration tests yourself, you may also use [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) to assess security status across hybrid workloads in the cloud and on premises, including virtual machines, container images, and SQL servers that are Arc-enabled.

 ### Requirement 12: Support information security with organizational policies and programs